sdodsley/openstack-dr/README.md

 openstack volume type set --project <tenant 3 name>
 ```

-On the target OpenStack cloud, you may want to have similar volumes types created, with out without reverse replication.
-The second physical FlashArray is the one that should be configured in the target OpenStack cloud's `cinder.conf`
+On the target OpenStack cloud, you may want to have similar volumes types created, with our without reverse replication.
+The second physical FlashArray is the one that should be configured in the target OpenStack cloud's `cinder.conf`.

+The second cloud's volume types should be used as necessary in the `volume_manage` task.